History of Marie Stopes International

 Dr Black was a pioneer who built the organisation using a commercial business model and considered family planning users as clients.
 This approach allowed him to grow the enterprise so that he was able to open more clinics around Britain within a year, serving the previously unmet needs of thousands of women.

-The British clinics were such a success that shortly afterwards the organisation began working with partners overseas and the first clinic outside the UK was opened in Ireland.
-This was closely followed by Sri Lanka and Kenya, and Marie Stopes International now works in 42 countries around the world.
+The British clinics were such a success that shortly afterwards the organisation began working with partners overseas in Sri Lanka and Kenya, and Marie Stopes International now works in 41 countries around the world.